-- Oral contraceptive pills - Depo Provera injections given every 3 months - The vaginal ring inserted monthly - The patch applied weekly to skin. - The hormonal intrauterine device good for up to 5 years - The single rod implant/Nexplanon good for up to 3 years.
+- Oral contraceptive pills - Depo Provera injections given every 3 months - The vaginal ring inserted monthly - The patch applied weekly to skin. - The hormonal intrauterine device good for up to 3, 5 or 6 years (depending on the device) - The single rod implant/Nexplanon good for up to 3 years.